Pylons/pyramid/docs/glossary.rst

      ``baz.css`` in the ``static`` subdirectory of the ``my.package`` Python :term:`package`.

-   Package
+   package
      A directory on disk which contains an ``__init__.py`` file, making it recognizable to Python as a location which can be ``import`` -ed.

-   Project
+   project
      (Setuptools/distutils terminology).
 A directory on disk which contains a ``setup.py`` file and one or more Python packages.
 The ``setup.py`` file contains code that allows the package(s) to be installed, distributed, and tested.

-   Distribution
+   distribution
      (Setuptools/distutils terminology).
 A file representing an
      installable library or application.
 Distributions are usually files that have the suffix of ``.egg``, ``.tar.gz``, or ``.zip``.
      Distributions are the target of Setuptools commands such as ``easy_install``.

-   Entry Point
+   entry point
      A :term:`setuptools` indirection, defined within a setuptools :term:`distribution` setup.py.
 It is usually a name which refers to a function somewhere in a package which is held by the distribution.

-   Dotted Python name
+   dotted Python name
      A reference to a Python object by name using a string, in the form ``path.to.modulename:attributename``.
 Often used in Paste and
      setuptools configurations.
 A variant is used in dotted names